brockboland/drupal-meetup-resources/README.md

 - Publicize outside of g.d.o: people often don't find out about groups.drupal.org until they've been using Drupal for months.
 Post your event there, but also advertise it elsewhere.
 For example, a lot of people use Meetup.com and will look there for Drupal events.
 - Contact local companies about possibly sponsoring the event, to provide pizza and drinks or books to give away.
 - Choose an accessible location: make sure it will be easy for people to get to the event (close to public transit, available parking, etc) and that it will be accessible to those with disabilities.

+Background

+93 Meetups Responded
+3295 In total go to the meetups which repsonded

+Attendance ranged from 3 - 90

+How often do they meet?

+How many meetups - how often they meet
+1 - Weekly
+9 - Twice a Month
+75 - Monthly
+8 - Every 2 Months

+From where did the responses come?

+How many meetups - Country
+37 - USA
+10 - UK
+9 - Australia
+5 - Germany
+5 - Malaysia
+3 - Austria
+3 - Netherlands
+3 - Switzerland
+2 - NZ
+2 - Phillippines
+2 - Belgium
+2 - Canada
+2 - France
+2 - India
+1 - China
+1 - Costa Rica
+1 - Denmark
+1 - Ireland
+1 - Italy
+1 - Jordan
+1 - Singapore
+1 - Slovenia
+1 - Spain